BartlomiejIT/Performance-Report-Plant-Co.-2024-Power-BI/README.md

 ## Data Sources

+What is data coming from?
+The data is sourced from Kaggle (an Excel extract), [see here to find it]().

 | Table         | Description                                                                 |
 |---------------|-----------------------------------------------------------------------------|
 | Fact_Sales    | Transactional data including quantity, sales (USD), and cost of goods sold  |